Edgewater (Barrytown, New York): 1902–1917 (Elizabeth Chanler Chapman)

 Elizabeth Chapman (portrayed by John Singer Sargent) bought Edgewater in 1902.

 Elizabeth Chapman was the second wife of the essayist John Jay Chapman.
 Born Elizabeth Astor Winthrop Chanler, the daughter of John Winthrop Chanler and Margaret Astor Ward, she grew up at Rokeby, a nearby house.
 Although Elizabeth Chapman never occupied Edgewater, her husband used it as a retreat during the winters of 1903–04 and 1904–05.
 In 1905, they moved into a new house designed by the architect Charles A. Platt, built on the hill above Edgewater and known as Sylvania.
 They used Edgewater as a guest house for family.
 In July 1906, her brother, the artist Robert Winthrop Chanler, was living there when lightning struck a nearby elm tree, causing a fire within the house that was quickly extinguished.
 Chapman's mother-in-law, Eleanor Jay Chapman (1839–1921), a great-granddaughter of Supreme Court Chief Justice John Jay, lived at Edgewater from 1910 until at least 1914.

 1917–1946 (Conrad Chapman)

-Conrad Chapman's 1921 passport photo, four years after he assumed ownership of Edgewater.

 On March 3, 1917, Elizabeth Chapman recorded the deed by which she sold Edgewater (not including either gate house) to her stepson Conrad Chapman (1896–1989) for a price uncertain but stated on the deed as $1.00, which is only standard boiler-plate language.
 It is unlikely, however, that he spent much time there during the next twenty years: The day before the sale, Chapman left Harvard College in order to join the Navy, in which he served until at least April 1920.
 According to Chapman's son, Geoffrey W. Chapman: